Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 • Leave your pool pump running to circulate the water.

-Caution: If you have a vinyl-lined pool, you should consider using dry acid as Muriatic Acid could affect the liner, particularly if you have a patterned liner.
+Caution: If you have a vinyl-lined pool, you should consider using dry acid, as Muriatic Acid could affect the liner, particularly if it is patterned.

 You can find out how to add muriatic acid in this article.